YoussefKamal098/note-verse/README.md

-│   ├── routes/                    # API routes for defining endpoints and HTTP methods │   ├── schemas/                   # Validation schemas for request payloads using Joi │   ├── services/                  # Service layer for business logic and external integrations │   │   ├── storage/               # Implements IStorageEngine interface with wrappers for storage SDKs (Backblaze B2, AWS S3, Google Cloud, etc.)
+│   ├── routes/                    # API routes for defining endpoints and HTTP methods │   ├── schemas/                   # Validation schemas for request payloads using Joi │   ├── services/                  # Service layer for business logic and external integrations │   │   ├── helpers/               # Service-specific utilities.
+│   │   ├── storage/               # Implements IStorageEngine interface with wrappers for storage SDKs (Backblaze B2, AWS S3, Google Cloud, etc.)
 │   ├── templates/                 # This folder contains Handlebars (.hbs) email template files used for generating dynamic email content.
 │   ├── types/                     # Global type definitions (JSDoc typedefs) for application models, configs, and utilities │   ├── unitOfWork/                # Unit of Work pattern implementation for transactional operations │   ├── useCases/                  # Business use cases and application logic
 │   ├── utils/                     # Utility functions for various tasks
 │   ├── .nvmrc                     # Node.js version specification .nvmrc
 │   ├── serverInitializer.js       # Responsible for initializing the server by setting up middleware, routing, and other core configurations for the application.